RedHatInsights/insights-host-inventory/README.md

   - data: a host json doc as defined by the HostSchema in [_app/models.py_](app/models.py)

 The kafka topic for adding hosts is _platform.inventory.host-ingress_.

+The _platform_metadata_ field will be passed from the incoming message to the outgoing event message.
+The data within the _platform_metadata_ will not be persisted to the database.
+If the _platform_metadata_ contains a request_id field, the value of the request_id will be associated with all of the log messages produced by the service.

 The Inventory service will write an event to the _platform.inventory.host-egress_ kafka topic as a result of adding a host over the message queue.